Glossary

 Point-of-service plan

-A type of benefit plan that lets the member choose health services from in-network primary care or out-of-network health care providers at the time care is needed, with different benefit levels.
+A type of benefit plan that lets the member choose health services from in-network primary care or out-of-network healthcare providers at the time care is needed, with different benefit levels.

 Preexisting condition